 This routine comes from Joanna Hall (opens in new tab), an MSc in Sports Science and the creator of the WalkActive (opens in new tab) program.
 As you'll be aiming for a certain number of steps each day, it's worth picking up one of the best fitness trackers to help monitor your progress over the month-long walking challenge.

-Our 30-day walking challenge is best suited to beginners as a way to supplement your daily movement, with three levels to choose from (see below).
+Our 30-day walking challenge is best suited to beginners as a way to supplement your daily movement, with three levels to choose from.
 It's a great way to work towards making a habit of this low-impact activity.
 Although many people aim for 10,000 daily steps, how many steps you should take a day depends on your fitness goals.

-It's all about fitting extra activity into your busy day, using walking to lose weight, up your daily activity levels and gently tone your entire body.
+It's all about fitting extra activity into your busy day, using walking to lose weight, up your daily activity levels, and gently maintain muscle over your entire body.
 And the good news is that it’s super simple!

-- If your daily average is less than 5,000, opt for the Novice Level
+- If your daily average is less than 5,000, opt for the Beginner Level

 - If your daily average is between 5,000 and 7,500, go for the Intermediate Level

-- If your daily average is 7,500 +, choose the Whizz Level
+- If your daily average is 7,500 or more, choose the Advanced Level

 Do the daily walks in increments and the two additional 'booster' weekly walks when you can fit them in (we suggest the weekend, but find the times that work for you).

 - Beginner: 5,000 steps daily